LynnChen1/LinyanChen/_pages/about.md

 About Me
 ===

 I am a Postdoctoral Research Fellow in the Department of Building and Real Estates, The Hong Kong Polytechnic University, under the supervision of [Prof. Albert Chan](https://www.polyu.edu.hk/bre/people/academic-staff/ir-prof-albert-pc-chan/).
 I obtained two Ph.D. degree from The Hong Kong Polytechnic University and Tongji University in 2024, advised by Prof. Albert Chan (PolyU) and Prof. Xin Gao (Tongji).
 Prior to that, I received the M.S. and the B.S. degrees from Zhengzhou University of Aeronautics.

+Research Interest
+===
 My recent research focuses on building energy retrofitting and green buildings, providing solutions to sustainable built environment.

 Main Publications